The University of Montpellier is launching the third edition of its environmental health program

 A training program selected under the 3rd Regional Health and Environment Plan, led by the Occitanie Regional Health Agency

-The SPES program aligns with the objectives of the 3rd Regional Health Strategy (PRSE), led by the Occitanie Regional Health Agency (ARS) and launched in 2017.
+The SPES program is aligned with the objectives of the 3rd PRSE, led by the Occitanie Regional Health Agency (ARS) and launched in 2017.
 Within this framework, SPES aims to increase public and healthcare professionals’ engagement with environmental health.
-At the Faculty of Medicine, the SPES program integrates environmental health and the “One Health” concept into the curriculum for future general practitioners.
-This program is also part of the broader initiative centered on the i-Site project“Montpellier University of Excellence,”which focuses on three pillars: nourish, care, and protect.
+At the Faculty of Medicine, the SPES program integrates environmental health and the “One Health” concept into the curriculum for future doctors of general medicine.
+This program is also part of the broader initiative centered on the i-Site project“Montpellier University of Excellence,”which focuses on three key areas: nourishing, caring for, and protecting.

 An environmental health program for professionals, adapted for the general public